khulnasoft-lab/design.khulnasoft.com/contents/patterns/notifications.md

 ---
 name: Notifications
-description: A notification is a user or system generated update pushed to users.
+description: A notification is a user or system-generated update pushed to users.
 ---

 ## Structure